umputun/remark42/README.md

 * There is no cross-site login, i.e., user's behavior can't be analyzed across independent sites running remark42.
 * There are no third-party analytic services involved.
 * User can request all information remark42 knows about and export to gz file.
-* Supported complete cleanup of all information related to user activity.
+* Supported complete cleanup of all information related to user activity on demand.
-* Cookie lifespan can be restricted to session-only
+* Cookie lifespan can be restricted to session-only.
 * All potentially sensitive data stored by remark42 hashed and encrypted.